 On 30 January 1944, two were raided simultaneously: the Westerkerk (Western Church) and the Christian Reformed Church.
 The catch was considerable: forty-eight young men were arrested and transported via the Dutch city of Arnhem to the Amersfoort Concentration Camp or to the prison in Scheveningen: Oranjehotel (Hotel Orange).
 Gerrit Hoopman (19) was the only person who managed to escape from the Westerkerk, thanks to the help of a Mrs Visser-Taal, who had been evacuated from the Dutch seaside village of Scheveningen when German forces seized the city for strategic purposes.
-She discreetly passed her cape, this bonnet and her traditional overskirt to him.
+She discreetly passed her cape, this bonnet (picture above)and her traditional overskirt to him.
 Disguised as a fisherman’s wife, Hoopman left the church arm-in-arm with her and rode off on a men’s bike

 (picture below Mrs Visser -Taal ,on the left, and her daughter,-Neeltje)